 - Billing problems with your plans

 |Contact us to make an appointment- it is best to call us first.||

 Types of Notes Available at the Health Centre

 1-Day Illness - If you are ill and know that your require a note for your missed classes/academic situation, call the Health Centre on the date of your illness.
 We do not provide notes for illnesses not seen or discussed by our staff.

 Long-Term Illness - In a situation where your illness is long term, you must immediately contact your advisor to make a plan for your situation.
 This may include contacting the Health Centre for your health concerns and talking to your Professors.

 Mental Health - Illnesses, including anxiety, grief, depression.

 Large Scale Communicable Disease - (such as mumps and H1N1) The U of L has made extraordinary efforts to ensure academically continuity for students.
 Should a campus-wide event occur, please follow specific instructions on protecting your academic record that would be up around campus on TV screens, noticeboard, posters, etc.

-Chronic Illness - Any student with a chronic illness should be seen at the Health Centre (by one of our Nurses) within the first month of school or when diagnosed with a long-term illness.
-The procedure for illness notes in this situation will be explained to you when you come talk to the nurses.
+Chronic Illness - Any student with a chronic illness should be seen at the Health Centre within the first month of school or when diagnosed with a long-term illness.
+The procedure for illness notes in this situation will be explained to you when you come talk to the Physician.

 Work Notes - Most clinics charge for any notes given for school or work.
-As our Health Centre deals with the illness first and notes are secondary, we seldom (but yes occasionally) charge for notes for work.
+The Health Centre does charge for sick notes for work.